timostamm/protobuf-ts/MANUAL.md

 ## Custom options

-`protobuf-ts` supports custom options for messages, fields, services and methods and will add them to the reflection information.
+`protobuf-ts` supports custom options for messages, oneofs, fields, services and methods and will add them to the reflection information.

 For example, consider the following service definition in